Malcolm Turnbull: Personal life

 Turnbull is married to Lucy Turnbull (née Hughes), who was the Lord Mayor of Sydney from 2003 to 2004 and has held a number of other prominent positions.
 The couple were married on 22 March 1980 at Cumnor, Oxfordshire, by a Church of England priest while Turnbull was attending the University of Oxford.
 They live in the eastern suburbs of Sydney.

 Turnbull and Lucy have two adult children, Alex and Daisy, and As of July 2016, three grandchildren.
 Alex Turnbull is married to Yvonne Wang, who is of Chinese descent.

 The use of Bligh as a male middle name is a tradition in the Turnbull family.
 It is also Turnbull's son's middle name.
 One of Turnbull's ancestors was colonist John Turnbull, who named his youngest son William Bligh Turnbull in honour of deposed Governor William Bligh at the time of the Rum Rebellion.

+In 2008, Turnbull became the first Liberal leader to have admitted to smoking cannabis.

 Religion

 Raised Presbyterian, Turnbull became agnostic in the beginning of his adult life and later converted to Roman Catholicism "by mid-2002"; his wife's family is Roman Catholic.
 However, he has found himself at odds with the church's teaching on abortion, stem cell research and same-sex marriage.
 Turnbull supported legislation relaxing restrictions on abortion pill RU486, and he also voted for the legalisation of somatic cell nuclear transfer.
 He did so despite vocal opposition to both proposals by Cardinal George Pell, the then-Archbishop of Sydney.